AllanKipchumba/ticketingApp/README.md

 # Ticketing App - Microservices-based Application

-Welcome to the Ticketing App repository!
 This project is a microservices-based application designed to facilitate the buying and selling of tickets on its platform.
 The application is comprised of several services, each serving a specific purpose in the ticketing process.
 The services are containerized and orchestrated using Kubernetes, and communication between them is achieved through a stream of events provided by the NATS Streaming Server message queue system.

 ## Services Overview